 Practical Life Skills

-Teaching practical living skills is one of my favourite activities I do with my children.
-I educate my girls while grocery shopping with them.
-I include them in cooking and baking.
-I also schedule times to sew with them.
-This year I’m hoping to include more home and car maintenance tasks in our practical life skills lessons.
+Teaching practical living skills is one of my favourite activities with my children.
+I educate my girls while grocery shopping with them, include them in cooking and baking, and schedule times to sew with them.
+This year, I’m hoping to include more home and car maintenance tasks in our practical life skills lessons.

 That’s our grade three homeschool curriculum choices for the 2015-2016 school year!

-If you’re curious about our curriculum choices for Grade 1 & 2, you can check them out here:
+If you’re curious about our curriculum choices for Grades 1 & 2, you can check them out here:

 Grade 1 Curriculum Choices